jasperanders/Bachelorthesis/Thesis/md/thesis.md

 As I discussed earlyer cheating may not even be a big concern if exams rely on (partial) open book.
 Open book exams do not need restriction of resources.
 For an open book exam not even software has to be restricted on students devices.
 This has also the benefit, that such a system has less parts that must be maintained, thus being less prone to errors. <!-- this is not very good. -->

-## Making the move seamless

-As briefly touched upon, e-exams must be at least as comfortable as their paper based counterpart.
-This especially is important when we think about nature of e-exams.
-As e-exams rely in a client server model they also rely on internet connection.

 ## Problems

 <!--